raspberrypilearning/flatgame/en/step_10.md

 - [ ] Make a paint sprite and call it "start text"

-- [ ] In the costume tab, add the text you want
+- [ ] In the Costume tab, add the text you want

 - [ ] Move the text so it is easy to read, somewhere near the centre: